thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 </form>
 ```

-Besides the new attribute values, you can also see that the applicacion context
+Besides the new attribute values, you can also see that the application context
 name has been automatically prefixed to the URL base in `/gtvg/subscribe`, as
 explained in the previous chapter.